GinkleJeff/HyperCube/README.md

 Only one cheat for now: GODMODE (invincible cube)

-Added Boss Rush Mode (jump straight to the boss)
+Added Boss Rush Mode (jump straight to the boss with B in main menu)

 After beating 10 waves in the base game, you now fight the new boss: SHADOW CRYSTAL